-encompass the range of knowledge, skills and understandings that individuals develop to successfully navigate social situations that often present choices, challenges and opportunities.
+Social competence encompass the range of knowledge, skills and understandings that individuals develop to successfully navigate social situations that often present choices, challenges and opportunities.
 A key component of social competence is the acquisition of knowledge and understanding of social norms and dynamics; social awareness and social cognition involving the interpretation and understanding of social signals, intentions and emotions; behavioural skills including group cooperation, conflict resolution and leadership; and a pro-social attitude meaning the pursuit of a situation that is beneficial to others without expectation of self-benefit.
+Check out our glossary, which collects the most important terms related to developing social skills!

 Compendium of social competence concepts